 Using your Shipping Container for Storage

-If you have a collection of items that need to be stored securely and safely, a shipping container is a great option.
-You can decide between buying or hiring a shipping container to keep on your own premises, or other people prefer to take their belongings to a self-storage unit where you can rent out a shipping container.
+If you have a collection of items that need to be stored securely and safely, this is a great option.
+You can decide between buying or hiring a container to keep on your own premises, or other people prefer to take their belongings to a self-storage unit where you can rent out a shipping container.

 Choose the Right Size

-Shipping containers are available in several different sizes and there are three main criteria that you should consider when deciding on what size shipping container to get:
+Our units are available in several different sizes and there are three main criteria that you should consider when deciding on what size to get:

 - The amount of space that you need to adequately store everything that you have